kmamal/node-sdl/examples/README.md

 # Examples

-These serve as a collection of common use-cases, as well as a sort-of tutorial if read in order.
+These serve as a collection of common use-cases.
+Maybe in the future they can also serve as a sort-of tutorial if read in order.

 ## [0.
 Hello World](https://github.com/kmamal/node-sdl/tree/master/examples/00-hello-world)